itsmartashub/GPThemes/README.md

 You can customize the extension's `CSS` by modifying the `index.css` file in the `extension/css` folder.

-## Kudosaurus Rex
+## Acknowledgments

-A huge shoutout to the testing maestro [@pbradjan1994](https://github.com/pbradjan1994) for being the bug whisperer in the wild world of my website extension.
+Shoutout to the testing maestro [@pbradjan1994](https://github.com/pbradjan1994) for being the bug whisperer in the wild world of my website extension.
 His insightful observations have significantly contributed to refining and enhancing the project.
 Grateful for your testing effort 🙏

-###### Sorry for the "clickbait" headline.